 Herman Melville immortalizes this classic soup in Moby Dick, where he writes: “But when that smoking chowder came in, the mystery was delightfully explained.
 Oh! sweet friends, hearken to me.
 It was made of small juicy clams, scarcely bigger than hazel nuts, mixed with pounded ship biscuits, and salted pork cut up into little flakes; the whole enriched with butter, and plentifully seasoned with pepper and salt.”

-The iconic Wellfleet bars
+The iconic Wellfleet Oysters

-Cape Cod cuisine is also known for its raw oysters – which are served at iconic Wellfleet bars such as Mac’s Shack and Beachcomber in Wellfleet – along with Cotuit oysters, steamed clams (known as “steamers”), and steamed mussels served in garlic broth.
+Cape Cod cuisine is also known for its raw oysters – which are served at iconic Wellfleet places such as Mac’s Shack and Beachcomber in Wellfleet – along with Cotuit oysters, steamed clams (known as “steamers”), and steamed mussels served in garlic broth.
 Another local Cape Cod specialty is stuffed “quahog” clams, which are baked and breaded then served returned to the shell at establishments like Quahog Republic and Black Cat Tavern in Hyannis.

-Scallops from Nantucket Bay are among the most prized of the Cape Cod cuisne.
+Scallops from Nantucket Bay are among the most prized of the Cape Cod cuisine.
 Visitors can find these tender delicacies – which are often served seared – at high-end restaurants like Dune and Ships Inn Restaurant on Nantucket.
 Other local specialties include lobster broiled and dipped in butter sauce, as well as lobster rolls served with mayonnaise or lettuce at restaurants like Sesuit Harbor Cafe in Dennis.

-Maybe seafood doesn’t please your palate, Cape Cod Cuisine has plenty more to offer, check out Vegan Restaurants on Cape Cod.
-Please feel free to share your favorite island eatery with our audience.
+Cape Cod Cuisine has plenty more to offer, check out our Cape Cod Dining Guide .
+There are a multitude of restaurants throughout the Cape and Islands just waiting for you to explore!Please feel free to share your favorite island eatery with our audience.

 This Post Has One Comment